LinuzJ/apato/README.md

 - [Postgresql](https://www.postgresql.org/)
 - [Teloxide](https://github.com/teloxide/teloxide)

-Apato is designed with inspiration from the Producer-Consumer pattern.
+Apato is designed using the Producer-Consumer pattern.
 High level functionality goes approximately like this:

 1. User subscribes to watchlist via Telegram.
-2. Producer does calculations for given watchlist.
+2. Producer pushes update and calculation tasks to the task queue.
-3. Consumer notices updates -> sends user update.
+3. Consumer processes tasks.
+Sends update or calculates IRR for all apartments of given watchlist.

 <img src="./apato_architecture.jpg">